Singletoned/food-diary/README.md

     This command will:
     - Build the Docker images for the app and the Playwright tests if they don't exist or if their Dockerfiles have changed.
     - Start the application service.
-    - Run the Playwright tests against the application service.
+    - Run the Playwright tests (using `nose2`) against the application service.
     - Show test output in your terminal.
     - Stop and remove the containers after tests complete.
     The exit code will reflect the test suite's success or failure.